We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Bean sprouts are also rich in fiber which helps improve digestion.

-Vitamin C also helps in boosting the immune system which in turn prevents the rodent from getting diseases.
+Vitamin C also helps in boosting the immune system and prevents a guinea pig from getting sick.

 They are also good for eyesight and preventing heart problems.